Adaptive behavior can produce maladaptive anxiety due to individual differences in experience: Learning about an uncertain world

-As an example, suppose good and bad environments are equally likely a priori ($q_0=0.5$) and foxes die at a rate of $d=0.05$ per time step.
-To rule out the smoke detector principle as a driver of pessimistic behavior, we also set the cost of encountering a badger equal to the benefit of finding a rabbit, so that false positives and false negatives are equally costly: $C=1$, $R=1$, $p_g=1/4$, $p_b=3/4$.
+As an example, suppose good and bad environments are equally likely \emph{a priori} ($q_0=0.5$) and foxes die at a rate of $d=0.05$ per time step.
+For simplicity we set the costs and rewards to be symmetric: $C=1$, $R=1$, $p_g=1/4$, $p_b=3/4$.
 In a good environment where badgers are less common, the expected value of digging up a burrow is positive ($-0.25+(1-0.25)=0.5$) whereas in a bad environment where badgers are common, the expected value of digging up a burrow is negative ($-0.75+(1-0.75)=-0.5$).
+(Recall that the fox also has other foraging options available, and therefore will not necessarily starve if it avoids the burrows.)

 Applying dynamic programming to this scenario (see Appendix B), we find that the fox's optimal behavior is characterized by a threshold value of belief that the environment is bad, above which the fox does not dig at the burrows.
 (This threshold is the same at all time steps.)
 Figure \ref{fig:traces} illustrates two different outcomes that a fox might experience when using this optimal strategy.
-Along the upper path, shown in grey, a fox initially encounters a badger.
+Along the upper path, shown in gray, a fox initially encounters a badger.
 This is almost enough to cause the fox to conclude he is in a bad environment and stop sampling.
 But not quite---the fox samples again, and this time finds a rabbit.
 In his third and fourth attempts, however, the fox encounters a pair of badgers, and that's enough for him---at this point he does give up.
 Since he does not sample again, he gains no further information and his probability estimate remains unchanged going forward.
 Along the lower path, shown in black, the fox initially encounters a series of rabbits, and his probability estimate that he is in a bad environment becomes quite low.
 Even the occasional encounter with a badger does not alter this probability estimate enough that the fox ought to stop sampling, so he continues to dig at every hole he encounters and each time adjusts his probability estimate accordingly.